khalid-salad/backtracking_example/README.md

 A classic example is n-Queens.
 Given an `n x n` chessboard, place `n` queens so that no queens are on the same row, column, or diagonal.

-In general, *all* backtracking algorithms can be thought of as DFS on a tree, where the root is an empty solution, internal nodes are partial candidate solutions, and leaves are full (but not necessarily valid) solutions.
+In general, *all* backtracking algorithms can be thought of as DFS on a tree where the root is an empty solution, internal nodes are partial candidate solutions, and leaves are full (but not necessarily valid) solutions.
 Thus, we can write the following as a general form of backtracking (where we wish to return a list containing all solutions --- this can be modified